natalieagus/50005/docs/OS/09-csync.md

 ---
 layout: default
 permalink: /os/c-sync
-title: Synchronization in Java
+title: Synchronization in C
-description: Methods on how processes and threads can be made cooperative in Java
+description: Methods on how processes and threads can be made cooperative in C
 parent: Operating System
 nav_order: 8
 ---